intlabs/cannyos-base-archlinux/README.md

-## CannyOS Ubuntu Dockerfile
+## CannyOS Arch Linux Dockerfile

-This repository contains the *Dockerfile* and *associated files* for setting up a container with Ubuntu for CannyOS
+This repository contains the *Dockerfile* and *associated files* for setting up a container with Arch Linux for CannyOS

 ### Dependencies